Man pleads guilty to murder and attempted murder in shooting at suburban Chicago July 4 parade

-WAUKEGAN, Ill — (AP) — The man accused of killing seven people and injuring dozens more at a 2022 Independence Day parade in a Chicago suburb pleaded guilty Monday to murder and attempted murder, just moments before opening arguments in his trial.
+WAUKEGAN, Ill — (AP) — An Illinois man pleaded guilty Monday to killing seven people and injuring dozens more when he opened fire on a 2022 Independence Day parade in a Chicago suburb, a stunning development moments before opening statements in his trial on charges of murder and attempted murder.

-Appearing in a Lake County circuit courtroom, Robert E. Crimo III, 23, withdrew his earlier not-guilty plea in the Highland Park shooting.
-The trial started Feb.
-24 with jury selection.
+Appearing in a Lake County circuit courtroom, Robert E. Crimo III, 24, withdrew his earlier not-guilty plea in the Highland Park shooting.

 Prosecutors initially charged him with 21 counts of first-degree murder — three counts for each person killed — as well as 48 counts of attempted murder.
-Prosecutors dropped the less serious 48 counts of aggravated battery before jury selection last week.
+Prosecutors dropped 48 less serious counts of aggravated battery before jury selection last week.

 On Monday, Judge Victoria Rossetti read the charges to Crimo and asked questions to be sure he understood before any open plea was read to the court.
 He was sitting next to his lawyers wearing a dark suit.